danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

 ## Portfolio Performance Analysis: *[Portfolio-Performance-Analysis.ipynb](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Python-Portfolio-Performance-Analysis/Portfolio-Performance-Analysis.ipynb)*

 Let's go ahead and analyze a basket of stocks from the S&P 500 as an investment portfolio.
 We will import the necessary packages, connect to the database, query the database for our pricing data bind it to the         df_pricing dataframe.
 Before we procedd any futher, we want to focus on stocks that existed from the start of the 4 year data we stored so that any aggregated return comparison is not skewed by newer stocks that         were traded later on.
-We will filter the stocks

         # Determine the first date for each ticker